-(A) A regular or special Senate meeting.

-(B) A CPUC meeting, in the case of a U-Councilor, the Vice President, or the President.

-(C) An Executive Committee meeting, in the case of an Executive Committee member.

-(D) Another scheduled Senate commitment that the member in question must attend.

-(11) GROSS MISCONDUCT IN OFFICE.-The term "gross misconduct in office" 14 means-

-(A) the corrupt violation of an assigned duty;

-(B) a dereliction of duty;

-(C) unlawful behavior; or

-(D) behavior that violates applicable University policy.

-(12) MISFEASANCE.-The term "misfeasance" means the performance of a duty in a wrongful manner.
-15

-(13) NONFEASANCE.-The term "nonfeasance" means the failure to act when a duty to act exists.16

-(14) SENATE MEMBER.-The term "Senate member" means a voting or nonvoting Senate member.

-$(15)\ \rm ODUS.$ -The term "ODUS" means the Office of the Dean of Undergraduate Students.

-(16) PRESIDENT.-The term "President" means the USG President.

-(17) PROJECTS BOARD.-The term "Projects Board" means the USG Student Group Projects Board.

-(18) REGULAR MEETING.-The term "regular meeting" means a regular meeting of the Senate.

-(19) SENATOR.-The term "Senator" means a Class Senator.

-(20) SGRC.-The term "SGRC" means the Student Groups Recognition Committee.

-(21) SPECIAL MEETING.-The term "special meeting" means a special meeting of the Senate.

-(22) U-COUNCILOR.-The term "U-Councilor" means an undergraduate member of the CPUC except the President and Vice President.

-(23) USLC.-The term "USLC" means the Senate component of the University Student Life Committee.

-(24) USLC CHARTER.-The term "USLC Charter" means the Charter of the University Student Life Committee.

-(25) UNDERGRADUATE.-The term "undergraduate" means a Princeton University student who-

-(A) is pursuing either the A.B. or the B.S.E. degree; and
+- (11) Gross misconduct in office"14 means- - (A) the corrupt violation of an assigned duty; - (B) a dereliction of duty; - (C) unlawful behavior; or - (D) behavior that violates applicable University policy. - (12) MISFEASANCE.-The term "misfeasance" means the performance of a duty in a wrongful manner.
+15 - (13) Nonfeasance.
+The term "nonfeasance" means the failure to act when a duty to act exists.
+16 - (14) SENATE MEMBER.-The term "Senate member" means a voting or nonvoting Senate member. - (15) ODUS.-The term "ODUS" means the Office of the Dean of Undergraduate Students. - (16) PRESIDENT.-The term "President" means the USG President. - (17) PROJECTS BOARD.-The term "Projects Board" means the USG Student Group Projects Board. - (18) REGULAR MEETING.-The term "regular meeting" means a regular meeting of the Senate. - (19) SENATOR.-The term "Senator" means a Class Senator. - (20) SGRC.-The term "SGRC" means the Student Groups Recognition Committee. - (21) SPECIAL MEETING.-The term "special meeting" means a special meeting of the Senate. - (22) U-COUNCILOR.-The term "U-Councilor" means an undergraduate member of the CPUC except the President and Vice President. - (23) USLC.-The term "USLC" means the Senate component of the University Student Life Committee. - (24) USLC CHARTER.-The term "USLC Charter" means the Charter of the University Student Life Committee. - (25) UNDERGRADUATE.-The term "undergraduate" means a Princeton University student who- - (A) is pursuing either the A.B. or the B.S.E. degree; and - (B) satisfies the requirements for regular enrollment in accordance with the current edition of Rights, Rules, Responsibilities. - (26) University.-The term "University" means Princeton University. - (27) USG.-The term "USG" means the Undergraduate Student Government of Princeton University. - (28) USG MEMBER.-The term "USG member" means a voting or nonvoting Senate member, a Class Officer, or a member of a committee.

-$^{^{14}}$ See id.
+14 See id.

-$^{^{15}}$ See id.
+15 See id.